 Family-Centered Practices

-- Checklist for Assessing Adherence to Family-Centered Practices (pdf) - This CASEtool describes the development and use of the Family-Centered Practices Checklist for promoting the use of and adherence to evidence-based family centered helpgiving practices.
+- Checklist for Assessing Adherence to Family-Centered Practices (pdf) - This CASEtool describes the development and use of the Family-Centered Practices Checklist for promoting the use of and adherence to evidence-based family-centered help giving practices.
 It provides a basis for joint or self-reflection as a way of evaluating one's behaviors against a set of behaviorally stated evidence-based practice indicators.

-- Family Considerations (pdf) - This resource is an optional component to the Individualized Family Service Plan (IFSP).
+- Family Considerations (pdf) - This resource is an optional component of the Individualized Family Service Plan (IFSP).
 Service coordinators may choose to complete this worksheet with families or give it to families to complete on their own.
 The Family Considerations page provides a place for families to share some information about their child and family, their routines, their concerns, and other resources.

 - EITP Family-Centered Practices Resource page - This website contains a variety of resources related to family-centered practices in Early Intervention to help you learn more about families, engage them in conversations to develop their knowledge, educate and promote family rights, and develop a cooperative, lasting relationship.